-One hundred years ago yesterday, the Confino family home at 97 Orchard Street would have been filled with the sounds of talking and laughter, the smell of delicious treats, and the warmth of family.
+About one hundred years ago around this time, the Confino family home at 97 Orchard Street would have been filled with the sounds of talking and laughter, the smell of delicious treats, and the warmth of family.
 It was more than a party, it was a merenda—a traditional Sephardic Jewish celebration marking the end of Hanukkah.

 The Confino family, who immigrated from Kastoria (in modern-day Greece) to the Lower East Side in the 1910’s, were a little out of place in their new home at 97 Orchard.
 First of all, the family spoke Ladino, a language derived from Spanish, Hebrew, Aramaic, Arabic and Ottoman Turkish, which was not widely spoken among the Eastern European Jews in the neighborhood.
 Second, the family was Sephardic, rather than Ashkenazi, like most Lower East Side Jews.